Witch Hat Atelier: Reception

-In 2020, Witch Hat Atelier was one of the manga titles that ranked on the "Top 10 Graphic Novels for Teens" by the Young Adult Library Services Association (YALSA) of the American Library Association, and ranked again on the 2021 list.
-Along with Taiyō Matsumoto's Cats of the Louvre, the series won the 2020 Eisner Award for Best U.S. Edition of International Material in the Asia category for Kodansha USA's English release.
-In 2020, the series won the Harvey Awards for the Best Manga category.
-The English release translation by Stephen Kohler and the lettering by Lys Blakeslee won the Japan Society and Anime NYC's first American Manga Awards in the Best Translation and Best Lettering categories, respectively, in 2024.
-The series was nominated for the Harvey Awards in the Best Manga category in the same year; it won in the same category in 2025.
+In North America, the first volume of Witch Hat Atelier was ranked on Circana BookScan's monthly top 20 adult graphic novels list from April to July 2026.
+It was also ranked on The New York Times Graphic Books and Manga bestseller monthly list in June 2026.

 Rebecca Silverman of Anime News Network rated the first two volumes an "A−".
 Silverman praised the series for its world, story, characters and artwork, and concluded that "this is one tale you don't want to miss".

 Writing for Barnes & Noble, Kelly Chiu listed the series on her list of "The Perfect Manga Matches for 10 Studio Ghibli Movies", and recommended the series to fans of Studio Ghibli's Spirited Away.
 American animator Dana Terrace endorsed the manga series on her Twitter account after receiving fan art from Shirahama of her recently concluded animated series The Owl House, describing Witch Hat Atelier as a "magical, queer, heart-racing story of empathy and self discovery".